 Proposals to carry out the re-alignment of a highway through a rock promontory required detailed ground investigation of the ground conditions on a nearby mountainside above Lock Lomond.

 Boreholes were required at a number of locations across the hillside, with rock core retrieval down to 30 metres.

-Due to the steep, wooded nature of the site, several borehole locations were inaccessible to conventional drill rigs, demanding an innovative approach to plant with live traffic running below the work site at all times.
+Due to the steep, wooded nature of the site, several borehole locations were inaccessible to conventional drill rigs.
+This demanded an innovative approach to plant with live traffic running below the work site at all times.